Open Work Permit

 There are a few routes towards obtaining work permits.

 Work Permit for Inland Spousal/Common-Law Partner Sponsorship

-A foreign national may apply for an open work permit if they have been through the Inland Spousal/Common-Law Partner Sponsorship Category of the Family Class and maintain legal status (visitor, worker, or student) in Canada before submitting their application.
+A foreign national may apply for an open work permit through the Inland Spousal/Common-Law Partner Sponsorship Category of the Family Class and maintain legal status as a visitor, worker, or student in Canada before submitting the application.

-The applicant will be able to work for the duration of their work permit while waiting for permanent residence.
+You can apply whether your permanent residence application has not been approved in principle or your permanent residency application has been approved in principle.
+You will be able to work for the duration of your work permit while waiting for permanent residence.

 Post-Graduation Work Permits (PGWP)

-Foreign nationals who complete a post-secondary program in Canada offered by a Canadian institution may be eligible to apply for a one-time Post-Graduation Work Permit (PGWP).
-A Post Graduation Work Permit will grant work authorization to work in Canada on a part-time or full-time basis upon completing your studies.
-A Post Graduate Work Permit can be issued for the same length as the study program or up to three years.
+Foreign nationals who complete a post-secondary program in Canada offered by a Canadian institution may be eligible to apply for a one-time Post Graduation Work Permit.
+A PWGP will grant work authorization to work in Canada on a part-time or full-time basis upon completing your studies.
+A PWGP can be issued for the study program period, or up to three years.